-Our Africa Safari Programme Manager has just returned from a visit to Zimbabwe, where she sets out to dispel one or two preconceived ideas and discover anew what the country now has to offer the traveller.
+Our Africa Safari Program Manager has just returned from a visit to Zimbabwe, where she sets out to dispel one or two preconceived ideas and discover anew what the country now has to offer the traveler.

 When I told people we met on our travels we’d just been on safari in Zimbabwe, the responses we got included a few raised eyebrows, "hmms" and mutterings about Mugabe and Zimbabwe’s once rich wildlife all but gone.
 At the beginning of our trip, I likewise didn’t quite know what to expect from Zim.
 Although a seasoned Africa safari-er after six plus years working at Audley Travel, I had never been further than Victoria Falls before.
 I was curious to find out for myself whether the one-time Jewel of African Tourism really was ruined or whether there was something special to be uncovered by those willing to take a closer look.
 And I was pleasantly surprised by Zimbabwe.

 We started our trip in the town of Victoria Falls, a place I remember from my year of backpacking in 2002 as a deserted and eerie ghost town, devoid of tourists as Mugabe’s land seizures and an economy out of control really took their grip on a beleaguered Zimbabwe.
 What a difference now – the town was smart and lively, plenty of people strolling the streets and shops and hotels refurbished.
 While by no means packed, it was humming with life.